anton-mel/HALOTESTING/README.md

 > [!NOTE]
 > If the pipeline cannot establish a connection to the device, try power-cycling (restarting) the device.

+## TODO

-TODO: Ensure the device is properly flushed and closed to prevent resource leaks or communication errors.
+- Ensure the device is properly flushed and closed to prevent resource leaks or communication errors
-Include additional data analysis required for the animal testing.
+- Include additional data analysis required for the animal testing